openvinotoolkit/model_server/docs/custom_node_development.md

 ## Building
 Custom node library can be compiled using any tool but for simplicity there are prepared a method based on a g++ compiled inside a docker container.
-Also bazel could be adopted like in the example
+A simple example is described in this [Makefile](../src/custom_nodes/east_ocr/Makefile).

 ## Testing
 Recommended method for tesing the custom library is via OVMS execution: